 It’s that time of year again.
-Carols are on the radio, twinkle lights strung up outside add a bit of warmth and light to dark nights, and I recently sent three dozen cookies across the country.
+Carols are on the radio, twinkle lights are strung up outside, and I recently sent three dozen cookies across the country.
 Yes, it is time to share my recipe for the Great Food Blogger Cookie Swap.

-I love that in addition to cookies, I get to discover six new blogs along the way.
+I love that in addition to cookies, I got to discover six new blogs along the way.
 I also love the good that comes from 600 bloggers in eight countries baking cookies.

 This year, we bloggers raised $2,675 for Cookies for Kids’ Cancer through our cookie swap participation.
 OXO, Imperial Sugar, Gold Medal Flour, and Grandma’s Molasses matched our contributions for a grand total of $13,778.
 The money raised goes towards research into the development of less toxic, more effective treatments for children with cancer.

 Did you know that less than four percent of the National Cancer Institute’s budget goes towards pediatric cancers?
-And 2/3 of these cancer survivors develop long-term effects, including secondary cancers, a result of treatments that first cured them?
-(See the Cookies for Kids’ Cancer What We Support page for these statistics and other information).
+Two-thirds of these cancer survivors develop long-term effects, including secondary cancers, a result of treatments that first cured them.
+(See the Cookies for Kids’ Cancer What We Support page for these statistics and more information.)

 And Happy Holidays to all of you!

 - 1 teaspoon baking soda

 - ⅛ teaspoon salt

 - 1 large egg, beaten